swiftlang/swift-evolution/proposals/0410-atomics.md

 }
 ```

-This works by going `Int`'s `AtomicValue` conformance and converting our `MyCoolInt` -> `Int` -> `Int.AtomicRepresentation` .
+This works by going through `Int`'s `AtomicValue` conformance and converting our `MyCoolInt` -> `Int` -> `Int.AtomicRepresentation` .

 ### `WordPair`

 In their current single-word form, atomic pointer and reference types are susceptible to a class of race condition called the *ABA problem*.
 A freshly allocated object often happens to be placed at the same memory location as a recently deallocated one.
 Therefore, two successive `load`s of a simple atomic pointer may return the exact same value, even though the pointer may have received an arbitrary number of updates between the two loads, and the pointee may have been completely replaced.
 This can be a subtle, but deadly source of race conditions in naive implementations of many concurrent data structures.

 While the single-word atomic primitives introduced in this document are already useful for some applications, it would be helpful to also provide a set of additional atomic operations that operate on two consecutive `Int`-sized values in the same transaction.
-All supported architectures provide direct hardware support for such "double-wide" atomic operations.
+All currently supported architectures provide direct hardware support for such "double-word" atomic operations.

-We propose a new separate type that provides an abstraction over the layout of what a double word is for a platform.
+We propose a new separate type that provides an abstraction over the layout of what a double-word is for a platform.

 ```swift
 public struct WordPair {